 But, if you do, it is important that they are informative and do not make you drop what are you doing at the moment, just like this one:

 So, here a couple of ground rules that should be followed, when it comes to error messages:

-Keep it clear – Try to define the error as accurate as possible.
+Keep it clear – Try to define the error as accurately as possible.
 Explain briefly and concisely what happened and why it happened.

-Suggest next steps – Give your users a chance to correct the issue by explaining them what to do or try next.
+Suggest the next steps – Give your users a chance to correct the issue by explaining to them what to do or try next.

 Offer actions – If possible, offer action(s) that could solve the problem within the error message.

-Mind the visual aspect – Make the error text readable and use proper colours.
+Mind the visual aspect – Make the error text readable and use proper colors.

 Place it right – It is important to place the error message in the area where the error appears.
 Do not make the users scroll to the top or the bottom of the page in order to find the error message.